yigitgokcu/cpanel-find-db-dbusers/README.md

  * Dont forget to copy the Webhook URL and Channel name from the Mattermost App created into the WEBHOOK_URL and CHANNEL portions of the [db_abuserspost.sh](https://github.com/yigitgokcu/cpanel-db_abusers/blob/main/db_abusers-post.sh)

 This script can be useful when it comes to check accounts specifically.
-For example, some http requests (bots or other malicious requests...) can make unnecessary loads, esspecially accounts with unoptimized queries.
+For example, some http requests (bots or other malicious requests...) can make unnecessary loads.
+Especially on accounts with unoptimized queries.